UBC-MDS/exploratory-data-viz/chapters/en/module3.md

 </codeblock>

-This time we want to see the shape of the different penguin species
+This time we want to see the histogram shape of the `culmen_depth_mm` column for different penguin species.
+We also want to facet on the `sex` column

 Tasks: